 - Add green onions to bacon fat and cook until tender, about 1 minute.
 Remove and set aside.

-- Season chicken with salt and pepper and add to pan with bacon fat; brown chicken on both sides, about 2 minutes per side.
+- Season chicken with salt and pepper and add to pan with bacon fat and butter; brown chicken on both sides, about 3 minutes per side.
 Remove from pan and set aside.

-- Arrange peppers, carrots, onions, mushrooms, potatoes and garlic in the slow cooker; season with salt, black pepper, and thyme.
+- Arrange carrots, onions, mushrooms, potatoes and garlic in the slow cooker; season with salt, black pepper and stir around.

-- Add chicken to slow cooker and layer the crumbled bacon and green onions on top.
+- Add chicken and skillet drippings to slow cooker and layer the crumbled bacon and green onions on top.

-- Cover and cook on high for 3 hours.
+- Cover and cook on LOW for 5 1/2 hours.

 - Stir chicken back into the slow cooker and serve.